-She wears a soft legging at night to keep the stump the same size as some swelling may occur at night.
-She has is a tight fitting silicone rubber liner that goes on the leg first.
+She wears a soft legging at night to keep her stump the same size, as some swelling may occur at night.
+She has is a tight fitting silicone rubber liner that goes on the leg first in the morning.
 It has a screw in the end to lock into the leg.
-Then, she must use rather thick cotton socks on before inserting her stump into the prosthetic leg.
+Then, she must use rather thick cotton socks before inserting her stump into the prosthetic leg.

 When I wake up in the morning I am quickly off to the bathroom, then brush my teeth and head to the coffee pot.
 I can’t imagine having to get balanced on the edge of the bed and go through all those steps just to get my leg on.
 We do keep a bedside commode by my mother's bed for those times when making it to the bathroom is not feasible.

 During the day she may start out with two socks, but end up adding many more as her leg changes sizes throughout the day.
 She is on Lasix for her heart problems now, but the number of socks has always flucuated throughout the day.

 My mother worked to get stronger from the day she arrived at our home.
 She ultimately learned to walk using a cane.
 She still drives a car and goes to play bridge despite the fact, she has sustained several falls over the years.